ykkim123/ykkim123.github.io/_posts/2020-08-12-Decision-Tree.md

 <br>

-Although grid search increases accuracy, hyperparameters are only local optimum obtained by some candidates we assigned in advance.
-By cost complexity pruning, on the other hand, we can attain much higher level of accuracy by controlling tuning parameter
+Although grid search increases accuracy, in many cases, optimized hyperparameters are at most local optimum.
+On the other hand, by cost complexity pruning, we can attain much higher level of accuracy by controlling tuning parameter
 $$
 \alpha
 $$